levelsbeyond/scripting-test/README.md

 /path/to/your/script /path/to/directory/of/files
 ```

-This project contains a directory, 'files_for_processing', that you should use to develop your script.
+This project contains a directory, 'files_for_processing', that you can use to develop and test your script.

 ##Bonus